ratty3697/android-smart-animation-library/README.md

 **This Library Contains <b>64</b> beautiful different Animations for android

-This is android library for adding smart animation in any element of android(i.e. TextView , EditText ,LinearLayout etc...and everything ;)  )
+This is android library for adding smart animation in any view of android(i.e. TextView , EditText ,LinearLayout etc...and everything ;)  )

 Features --><br>
-1.)You can select any animation listed below on any element of android.<br>
+1.)You can select any animation listed below on any view of android.<br>
 2.)you can set delay in ms to any animation acording to your need .<br>
 3.)for moving animation(i.e. Sliding from one point to other). you can set sliding length acording to you by default it is 1000 dp  ;)<br>
 4.)you can set duration of animation in ms.<br>